ESOF2020 Science To Business Committee

 Andrea Basso, PhD (Swiss Federal Institute of Technology, EPFL CH and Stanford Univ.
 USA) is currently serving as venture partner at the PROGRESS TECH TRANSFER investment fund.
 He serves also as CTO of MITO Technology (Italy), senior expert for the European Commission and for WIPO.
 In previous positions served as CEO of Sisvel Technology and CTO of the Sisvel group where he oversaw evolution of Sisvel strategic technology areas and worked on business strategy and new market development.

 He has 158 granted patents mainly in the area of multimedia indexing and video coding.
-While in Bell Labs and AT&T Labs –Research USA, as Research Manager has developed 22 years of research experience he led research on multimedia technologies and he has developed innovative services and architectures for IPTV and Over The Top (OTT).
+While in Bell Labs and AT&T Labs –Research USA, as Research Manager has developed 22 years of research experience and he led research on multimedia technologies and he has developed innovative services and architectures for IPTV and Over The Top (OTT).

 Andrea has been involved in the development of standards in several international bodies including IETF, ISO/MPEG, 3GPP, ITU-T and IMTC.